 Medical requirements

-The IPC Medical Code (located on the IPC website) applies to all IPC Games, IPC Competitions and World Para Swimming Sanctioned Competitions.
+The IPC Medical Code (located on the IPC website) applies to all IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions.

-The medical and safety rules of the relevant governing body apply to World Para Swimming Approved Competitions.
+The medical and safety rules of the organising committee or relevant governing body apply to all World Para Swimming Approved Competitions.

 Medical responsibilities

-In accordance with the IPC Medical Code, all athletes who compete in IPC Games, IPC Competitions and World Para Swimming Sanctioned Competitions are responsible for their own physical and mental health and for their own medical supervision.
+In accordance with the IPC Medical Code, all Athletes who compete in IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions are responsible for their own physical and mental health and for their own medical supervision.

-By entering in an IPC Game, IPC Competition or an World Para Swimming Sanctioned Competition, an athlete releases the IPC and World Para Swimming from any liability to the extent permitted by law for any loss, injury or damage that he or she may suffer in relation to, or as a result of, his or her participation in Classification, the relevant Competition.
+By entering in an IPC Games, World Para Swimming Championships or a World Para Swimming Sanctioned Competition, an Athlete releases the IPC and World Para Swimming from any liability to the extent permitted by law for any loss, injury or damage that they may suffer in relation to, or as a result of, their participation in Classification, the relevant Competition.

-Notwithstanding the above Regulations 6.2.1 and 6.2.2, NPCs shall use best efforts to ensure the physical and mental health of all athletes under their jurisdiction prior to their participation in IPC Games, IPC Competitions and World Para Swimming Sanctioned Competitions.
+Notwithstanding the above Regulations 6.2.1 and 6.2.2, NPCs shall use best efforts to ensure the physical and mental health of all Athletes under their jurisdiction prior to their participation in IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions.

-Every NPC is responsible to ensure that appropriate and continuous medical monitoring of its' athletes is undertaken.
-It is further recommended that NPCs organise for a periodic health evaluation of each athlete that it enters in an IPC Game, IPC Competition or World Para Swimming Sanctioned Competition and that NPCs appoint a team physician to attend all such Competitions.
+Every NPC is responsible for ensuring that appropriate and continuous medical monitoring of its Athletes is undertaken.
+It is further recommended that NPCs organise for a periodic health evaluation of each Athlete that it enters in an IPC Games, World Para Swimming Championships or World Para Swimming Sanctioned Competition and that NPCs appoint a team physician to attend all such Competitions.

-The Referee will be entitled to prevent any athlete from competing where in his opinion it would be dangerous for the athlete to compete, including where the safety of other athletes, officials, spectators and/or the Competition itself is put at risk.
+The Referee will be entitled to prevent any Athlete from competing where in the Referee’s opinion it would be dangerous for the Athlete to compete, including where the safety of other Athletes, officials, spectators and/or the Competition itself is put at risk.

-At all times, the overriding priority must be to safeguard the health and safety of athletes, officials and spectators.
+At all times, the overriding priority must be to safeguard the health and safety of Athletes, officials and spectators.
 The outcome of the relevant Competition must never influence such decisions.

 Medical withdrawal request

-At all IPC Games, IPC Competitions and World Para Swimming Sanctioned Competitions the official World Para Swimming Medical Withdrawal Request Form (located on the World Para Swimming website at) must be submitted to the World Para Swimming office in order to officially request the withdrawal of an athlete from the relevant Competition after submission of the final entry numbers.
+At all IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions the official World Para Swimming Medical Withdrawal Request Form (located on the World Para Swimming website) must be submitted to the World Para Swimming office (before attendance) or Sports Info Desk (SID) once on site, in order to officially request the withdrawal of an Athlete from the relevant competition after submission of the final entry numbers.

-The Medical Withdrawal Request Form must be signed by the athlete and the team physician of the athlete.
-In the event there is no team physician, if the team has an agreement to use the physician of another team that physician may sign the form.
-Alternatively, the LOC Chief Medical Doctor may do so.
+The Medical Withdrawal Request Form must be signed by the Athlete and the team physician of the Athlete.
+In the event there is no team physician, if the team has an agreement to use the physician of another team, that physician may sign the form.
+Alternatively, the LOC Chief Medical Officer may do so.

 All sections of the Medical Withdrawal Request Form must be completed.

-All Medical Withdrawal Request Forms must be submitted at least thirty (30) minutes prior to the start of the session of the relevant event of the Competition.
-If this is not possible (for example due to the onset of an acute injury or illness within the thirty (30) minutes prior to the relevant event) an explanation must be provided in the Medical Withdrawal Request Form.
+All Medical Withdrawal Request Forms must be submitted at least thirty (30) minutes prior to the start of the session of the relevant Event of the Competition.
+If this is not possible (for example due to the onset of an acute injury or illness within the thirty (30) minutes prior to the relevant Event) an explanation must be provided in the Medical Withdrawal Request Form.

-A representative of the IPC Medical Committee, or such other person determined by the IPC/World Para Swimming, shall determine whether a Medical Withdrawal Request is accepted.
+World Para Swimming shall determine whether a Medical Withdrawal Request is accepted.
 This decision is final with no opportunity to protest or appeal.

 Medical insurance